blueskythlikesclouds/SkythTools/README.md

 	- A program that allows you to change the shadowmap resolution of the FxPipeline Renderer.
 - PathImporter
 	- A maxscript that allows you to import a .path.xml file.
-	- Made by TGE
+	- Made by TGE.
 - ImportLightList
 	- A maxscript that allows you to import light files or a light list file.
-	- Made by TwilightZoney
+	- Made by TwilightZoney.
 - SeparateGIA
 	- A program that separates lightmap and shadowmap texture from a complete GI map.
 - ar0pack